DevashishMahajan/End-to-End-NLP-Project/README.md

-# End-to-End-NLP-Project-Sentence-similarity-matching
+## This repository includes Natural Languauge Processing (NLP) projects with End to End implementation

+### List of projects is as follows:

-End to End NLP Project on topic Sentence similarity matching
+1. Sentence similarity matching